Switcheo/demex-client/README.md

 # Demex Client

-This is an opinionated typescript client that wraps around carbon-js-sdk that aims to proivde a simple way to programmatically trade on Carbon's Perpetuals markets.
+This is an opinionated typescript client that wraps around carbon-js-sdk to proivde a simple way to programmatically trade on Carbon's Perpetuals markets.

-The client attempts to fetch data over websockets and caches it in memory whenever possible with the exception for trades and funding rates data.
+Some data are steamed over websockets and caches it in memory while the remaining will be fetched asynchronously over gRPC or API methods.

-As a result, data fetching functions that are made via GRPC or API have to be made asynchronously while data fetching from the local cache can be made synchronously.

 ## Constraints